Table of Contents

 Flexibility in learning

 Students can study at their own pace and give tests at their selected timings.
-There is no pressure for student to stay in a class.
+There is no pressure for students to stay in class.
 If an individual, who is in e-learning medium, having any issues with a method or understanding a course material.
 They can always go through their course material or replay the video recording to find a solution of any query.

-Consistency in Delivery
+- Consistency in Delivery